etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 Desperate, you are trying to understand the problem when the phone rings again.
 Uh, that's your boss.
 They are very concerned, almost freaking out.
+They explain the enormous pressure they experience from all the angry customers...

-So you got 10 more minutes to figure it out or...
+In the end you got 10 more minutes to figure it out or...

 What do you do next?